 - Scripture tattoos

 Another frugal tip: Visit the dollar store!
-I shared earlier this week that the dollar store is a great place to find resources to teach your children about God and the Gospel.
+I have shared before the dollar store is a great place to find resources to teach your children about God and the Gospel.

 If you give your children an Easter basket do you have specific guidelines that you use to fill your basket?
-What are you favorite frugal Easter basket fillers?
+What are your favorite frugal Easter basket fillers?